isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 specify explicit types.
 Note that the learner does not observe or interact with these ontology types at all.

 First, we'll define the ontology type of a toy block in :code:`adam.ontology.phase1_ontology`.
-To do this, we're going to use :code:`subtype` to define a subtype of :code:`INANIMATE_OBJECT`:
+To do this, we're going to use :code:`subtype` to define a subtype of :code:`INANIMATE_OBJECT`.
+We want to give it some properties.
+First, we're going to say it can fill a slot in a template, which means that our learners can learn the object.
+Second, we're going to say that it's something a person can have.

+The ontology type definition then looks like this:

 .. code-block:: python